pyvista/pyvista/doc/user-guide/data_model.rst

    >>> ugrid.point_data

-Again, here there are now two arrays associated to the point data, and only one is the "active" scalars.
-Like as in the cell data, can set or retrieve this with :attr:`active_scalars
+Again, here there are now two arrays associated to the point data, and only one is the "active" scalars array.
+Like as in the cell data, we can retrieve this with :attr:`active_scalars
-<pyvista.core.dataset.DataSet.active_scalars>`, and the name of the
+<pyvista.DataSet.active_scalars>`, and the name of the
 active scalars array can be accessed or set with :attr:`active_scalars_name
-<pyvista.core.dataset.DataSet.active_scalars_name>`.
+<pyvista.DataSet.active_scalars_name>`.

 .. jupyter-execute::